Time on Site as a Content Marketing KPI

 You can fix this by looking at the pieces of content that are performing the best in these 3 metrics, and doing more of what works and less of what doesn’t!

 Should you use Time on Site as a Content Engagement KPI?

 If you’re worried that Time on Site is affecting your Google Ranking, then you should go for the advanced Google Analytics options and start adjusting your tracking script accordingly.

-However, keep in mind that this theory still remains debatable.
-So do your research and decide for yourself.
+However, keep in mind that this theory still remains debatable. you can begin by reading about Google Panda.